Why we need more Black living kidney donors

 Living with one kidney

-As a donor you have a yearly check to monitor your kidney function you are advised to drink plenty of water and continue living your life as before.
+As a donor you have a yearly check to monitor your kidney function, you are advised to drink plenty of water, there are no restrictions and one is advised to continue doing the things they did before donating.

 What if I need my kidney in the future?